-MEMPHIS, Tenn. — A trial date has been set for the man accused of ordering the hit on Memphis rapper Young Dolph.
+MEMPHIS, Tenn. — A new trial date has been set for the man accused of ordering the hit on Memphis rapper Young Dolph.

 Govan did not testify at the trial of Justin Johnson, who was convicted of first-degree murder, conspiracy to commit first-degree murder, and felon in possession of a firearm.
 Johnson was immediately sentenced to life in prison after the verdict on Thursday, Sept.
 26.

-Shelby County Deputy District Attorney Paul Hagerman did not comment on whether Govan is expected to take a plea on charges of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder.
-Govan remains out of jail on $90,000 bond.
+When asked whether there’s a chance of a plea from Govan before trial, Shelby County Deputy District Attorney Paul Hagerman said the trial looks to be set in stone, implying Govan and prosecutors could not agree on a plea deal.
+Govan faces charges of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder.

 Jermarcus Johnson testified against Justin at the first trial, saying he had helped out Justin by taking Justin’s phone and posting to social media for him.
 Jermarcus said he had no part in the plan to kill Dolph.

-Smith took the stand against Justin Johnson on the first day of the trial, admitting to killing Dolph.
+Another man accused in the murder, Cornelius Smith, took the stand against Justin Johnson on the first day of the trial, admitting to killing Dolph.
 Smith testified that he met with ‘Quett' (Govan) and ‘Big Jook’ (Anthony Mims – Yo Gotti’s brother), who Smith said put out a $100,000 hit on Young Dolph.
 Govan paired Smith with Johnson for the shooting, he testified.

 Smith also identified both himself and Johnson in the video from Makeda’s Cookies on Airways Blvd. from Nov.
 17, 2021, when Young Dolph, whose real name was Adolph Thornton Jr., was shot.